ssciwr/faunanet/doc/source/getting_started.md

 # Getting Faunanet-lab up and running
 This page will provide you with a quick way to get a basic *Faunanet-lab* installation running.
-For further details, please refer to the linked pages for each section.
+For further details, please refer to the respective topic pages.

 ## Installation
 ### Installation for deployment